naofumi0115/PAV-Training/quicksort.md

 ```
 ## Analysis

-- Time Complexity: O(n2) as there are two nested loops.
+- Time Complexity: O(nLogn) as there are two nested loops.
 - Auxiliary Space: O(1)